Chat with us, powered by LiveChat

-In addition to having a valid driver license to legally drive a vehicle in Louisiana, you also must be covered by a valid auto insurance policy providing liability coverage, meaning it will provide compensation for the other driver’s medical and vehicle repair bills if you cause a crash.
+In addition to having a valid driver license to legally drive a vehicle in Louisiana, you also must be covered by a valid auto insurance policy providing liability coverage.
+If you cause an accident, this coverage will provide compensation for the other driver’s medical and vehicle repair bills.

-Uninsured or underinsured drivers who cause accidents can be held personally liable for the damages they cause to other people or property, and that money often comes straight out of their pockets.
+Uninsured or underinsured drivers who cause accidents can be held personally liable for the damages they cause to other people and property, and that money often comes straight out of their bank accounts.

-If you’re a good driver who has never been in a car accident before and can’t ever see yourself causing a crash, you may be wondering why you need to buy liability coverage at all.
+If you’re a good driver who has never been in a car accident before and can’t imagine ever causing a crash, you may be wondering why you need to buy liability coverage at all.
+In fact, roughly 13% of Louisianians, or one in every eight drivers, don’t have car insurance.
+This puts our state on par with the national average.

 But did you know that not carrying any auto insurance means that you may lose out on the chance to get any compensation for a crash, even one that wasn’t your fault?